Nourkasmi/Louagi-Mobile-and-Web-Application-Project/README.md

 The system implements role-based access control (RBAC) with three primary roles:

-1. **Passenger Role**:
+1. **Passenger Role**
    - Can view available trips
    - Can book trips and manage their bookings
    - Can view their profile and update details
+   - Can view available destinations
+   - Can view available stations

 2. **Driver Role**:
    - Can declare availability for trips